 Rules Changes to Advance Safety

-The NFL regularly evaluates rules in an effort to promote player health and safety; this season, two new data-driven rules changes aim to eliminate potentially dangerous tactics and reduce the risk of injuries.
+The NFL regularly evaluates rules in an effort to promote player health and safety.

 “Changing and tweaking some rules for the better of the game, you can’t minimize how important that is,” Coach Quinn said.

 For example, clubs expanded protection to defenseless players before the 2019 season, making it a foul if a player initiates a block when his path is toward or parallel to his own end line and makes forcible contact to his opponent with his helmet, forearm, or shoulder.

 “Every rule change is with the players’ interests in mind,” Coach Quinn said.

 “So if there’s a way to do it better and a way to do it safer so their career is better and the game is better, I think all of us would agree that’s a good thing,” he said.

 Meeting players where they are in their career and providing individualized care is a major component of Coach Quinn’s approach to safety.

 “Our job as coaches it to take every player as far as we can – that’s from the draft picks to a player who’s been here for a long time,” Coach Quinn said.